raymondkeogh/doggystyle/README.md

 The footer is jumping up when reducing the screen size.
 Fix: I had erroneously put a media query in 'table screen size' section.
 Footer fine once code removed.

 Deployment
 ----------

-In order to deploy this project I used github pages.
-To do this follow the steps below,
+The following steps were taken to deploy the website.

-1. Open the github repository for the website at https://github.com/raymondkeogh/doggystyle
+1. Create a GitHub account at [https://www.github.com](https://www.github.com). locate the DoggyStyle repository for the website.
+The link is here. [https://github.com/raymondkeogh/doggystyle](https://github.com/raymondkeogh/doggystyle).
-2. Click on the setting cog in the centre right of the page.
+2. Click on the setting cog in the centre right near the top of the page.
 3. Scroll down to the section that says GitHub Pages.
 4. Ensure 'branch: master' is selected.
 5. Click 'Save'
 6. The site link will be displayed above this section where is says  'Your site is published at - .....'
-7. Click the link to open the website in a new tab.
+7. Click the link to open the website in a new tab and the website is deployed!

+In order to run this project there a couple of methods you can use.
+The first is for use with a cloud based IDE called Gitpod and the second is for use in a local IDE of your choice e.g. VSCode.

+Run in Gitpod:

+1. Create a GitHub account at [https://www.github.com](https://www.github.com).
+2. Install the gitpod browser extension for Chrome browser.
+3. Restart the Chrome browser.
+4. Log into GitPod using your GitHub account.
+5. Next open GitHub and locate the DoggyStyle repository for the website at [https://github.com/raymondkeogh/doggystyle](https://github.com/raymondkeogh/doggystyle)
+6. Click on the green GitPod button in the top right hands side of the screen.
+7. This will open a new GitPod workspace with the DoggyStyle respository files in it.

+Run in Local IDE:

+1. GitHub and locate the DoggyStyle repository for the website.
+The link is here. [https://github.com/raymondkeogh/doggystyle](https://github.com/raymondkeogh/doggystyle).
+2. Click on the the button near the top of the page that says "Code"
+3. In the box that pops up under the HTTPS section copy the URL.
+4. In your local IDE open the command terminal.
+5. Change the working directory to the location where you will be working on the project.
+6. Type in 'git clone' and the url you got from the HTTPS popup from the code button.
+7. Press enter to create you local clone.

 Credits
 -------